Mostafa Hanafi - Program Manager

 The starting point of discovery should be: Why.
 Work with your team or your client to answer these questions: Why are we doing this?
 What is the problem we are solving, and why is it a problem?
 Why would our clients care, and why would they pay for this product/service?

 The answers to these questions should be succinct, direct, measurable, and inspirational for building that new product or service.
 It should be written down and communicated with the team.
-Afterwards, your short-term and long-term goals would derive from those answers.
+Afterward, your short-term and long-term goals would derive from those answers.

 This will act as your north star, keep the team focused on what matters only, and reduces any noise that does not align with the “why.”